awsdocs/amazon-ec2-auto-scaling-user-guide/doc_source/prepare-for-lifecycle-notifications.md

    For more information, see [Getting started with Lambda](https://docs.aws.amazon.com/lambda/latest/dg/getting-started.html) in the *AWS Lambda Developer Guide*\.

 1. Create an EventBridge rule that matches the lifecycle action using the following [put\-rule](https://docs.aws.amazon.com/cli/latest/reference/events/put-rule.html) command\.
-**Note**
-When you use the AWS Management Console to create an event rule, the console automatically adds the IAM permissions necessary to grant EventBridge permission to call your Lambda function\.
-If you are creating an event rule using the AWS CLI, you need to grant this permission explicitly\.
-For the steps for creating an event rule using the console, see [Tutorial: Configure a lifecycle hook that invokes a Lambda function](tutorial-lifecycle-hook-lambda.md)\.

    ```
    aws events put-rule --name my-rule --event-pattern file://pattern.json --state ENABLED